mrava87/DA_summerschool_2023/README.md

 at [Summer school on Data Assimilation](https://data-assimilation.com).

 ## Teaching Material
 The main teaching material is available in the form of Jupiter slides.
-Simply type ``jupyter nbconvert Lecture.ipynb --to slides --post serve`` to access the slides.
+Simply type ``jupyter nbconvert Lecture.ipynb --to slides --post serve --embed-images`` to access the slides.

 ## Notebooks
 Several tutorials are presented during the course in the form of Jupyter notebooks.